NeuroTechX/ntx_slack_archive/general.md

  >frederictaieb PolyCortex also developed a Python library receiving data from the Muse (<https://github.com/PolyCortex/pyMuse>) but it still needs Muse connectivity and we did not tested it on the RPi

+4/5/2017 4:35 PM

+ **frederictaieb** :

+ >Thank you yannick benjamindeleener .
+I guess I will start with intelliPi then, even if if would much easier for me to use a python lib.